Skip to content

 Article 45 establishes the framework for cyber-threat information-sharing arrangements among financial entities.

-• Article 45(1) allows financial entities to exchange amongst themselves cyber-threat information and intelligence including indicators of compromise, tactics, techniques and procedures, cyber-security alerts and configuration tools, to the extent that such information and intelligence sharing aims to enhance their digital operational resilience.
+• Article 45(1) allows financial entities to exchange amongst themselves cyber-threat information and intelligence, including indicators of compromise, tactics, techniques and procedures, cyber-security alerts and configuration tools, where the sharing (a) aims to enhance digital operational resilience, (b) takes place within trusted communities of financial entities, and (c) is implemented through information-sharing arrangements that protect the potentially sensitive nature of the information and are governed by rules of conduct in full respect of business confidentiality, protection of personal data in accordance with the GDPR, and competition-policy guidelines.

 In Modulos: ORF-388 (Article 45 information-sharing arrangement governance).